The Best Outdoor Dining Patios in Asheville

 Stop by the visiting food truck on your way to Highland Brewing Company's rooftop bar, which features cornhole and a clear view of Cold Mountain, or pedal your way over to the deck at New Belgium Brewing's Liquid Center tasting room, which overlooks the French Broad River.
 Also relatively new on the river, enjoy a cold beer at French Broad Outfitters' Riverside Bar, which Blue Ridge Outdoors magazine named the "Greatest New Bar in Asheville."
 Order up some tacos and sliders to accompany the live music and summer sun at Salvage Station.

 According to our fans, Wicked Weed Brewing has two of the best patios around.
-The space in front of the brewery and restaurant features a large fire pit and several high-top tables that are great for groups.
+The space in front of the brewery and restaurant features a large fire pit and high-top tables.
 The downstairs space in the back of the building offers picnic tables, complimentary pretzels and cornhole sets for casual hang-outs.

 In fact, almost all of Asheville's more than 40 craft breweries have outdoor seating areas, as do popular craft beer bars like Thirsty Monk and the Bywater.
 And, those breweries that do not have their own kitchens often welcome food trucks in the evenings and on weekends.